qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Toolbars
 --------

-The toolbar provides access to most of the same functions as the menus, plus additional tools for interacting with the map.
+The toolbars provide access to most of the functions in the menus, plus additional tools for interacting with the map.
 Each toolbar item has pop-up help available.
 Hover your mouse over the item and a short description of the tool's purpose will be displayed.

 Every toolbar can be moved around according to your needs.
 Additionally, they can be switched off using the right mouse button context menu, or by holding the mouse over the toolbars.

 .. _figure_toolbars: